 Botanists usually divide plants into three categories relating to their preferred day length (photoperiod): short-day, long-day or day-neutral.

 Short-day plants, such as chrysanthemums, kalanchoe, azaleas and begonias, will thrive on less than 12 hours of light per day.
 In fact, these plants must usually go through a series of even shorter days before they will set buds and flower.

 Long-day plants require 14 to 18 hours of light each day.
 Most seedlings for vegetables and garden flowers are long-day plants.
 When they don't receive enough light they get pale and leggy.

 Day-neutral plants, including foliage plants, geraniums, coleus and African violets, are usually satisfied with 8 to 12 hours of light all year-round.

-How to Set Your Grow Light for Success
+How To Set Up Your Grow Light

 What are you growing under lights?
 Ensure you have the right grow light for your plant needs.

 For starting seeds

 Color temperature: A full spectrum (5,000-6,500 K) bulb will imitate natural sunlight and produce strong, sturdy seedlings.